gae-init/gae-init/README.md

 ------------------------------

-Before deploying make sure that the `app.yaml` and `config.py` are up to date and you ran the `run.py` script to minify all the static files:
+Before deploying make sure that the `app.yaml` and `config.py` are up to date and you ran the `gulp` to minify all the static files:

-    $ ./run.py -m
+    $ gulp build
     $ appcfg.py update main

 Tech Stack